pingidentity/helm-charts/docs/config/volume-mounts.md

 ## Global/Product Section

-Adds ability to add secret and configMap data to a container via a VolumeMount.
-A good use of this practice - bringing product licenses into the container.
+Adds ability to use secret and configMap data in a container via a VolumeMount.
+A common use for this - bringing product licenses into the container.

 !!! note "Example of creating 3 volume mounts in container from secret and configMap"